• 15.04.

 The organisers would also like to invite students, trainees, and interested citizens to take a look behind the scenes or take part in the various training sessions offered during Leipzig Data Week 2024.
 Several trainings and tutorials will take place during Data Week Leipzig and provide insight into different principles, techniques, use cases or data sets.

-Impressions from the last Data Week Leipzig
+Impressions of Data Week Leipzig 2024

 • Coffee break at the Wandelhalle of New Town Hall